 Lung cancer continues to be among the top five cancers diagnosed in the United States: it is estimated that one in 16 people will face this disease during their lifetime.
 The Oncology Department at Richmond University Medical Center (RUMC) offers comprehensive lung cancer treatment to ensure that patients receive state-of-the-art care.
 An award-winning healthcare facility, RUMC serves individuals on Staten Island, New York, and in the surrounding area.
 RUMC is known for its expert oncology services, first earning accreditation over 80 years ago from the American College of Surgeons’ Commission on Cancer, making its cancer care program the longest consecutively accredited program of its kind on Staten Island.
 Learn more about lung cancer and how it is diagnosed and treated.

 What Is Lung Cancer?

-Lung cancer develops when irregular cells form tumors.
-Smoking and secondhand smoke cause the majority of lung cancer cases, as the carcinogens found in cigarette smoke damage cells within the lining of the lungs.
-Yet up to 65 percent of new diagnoses are in patients who have never smoked or who quit smoking a long time ago.
-In these individuals, the cause of lung cancer is often unknown.
+Lung cancer develops when irregular cells grow into malignant tumors.
+Smoking and breathing in secondhand smoke cause the majority of lung cancer cases, as the carcinogens found in cigarette smoke damage cells within the lining of the lungs.
+However, many new lung cancer diagnoses are in patients who have never smoked or who quit smoking a long time ago.
+In some cases, the cause of lung cancer cannot be determined.

 - A new and persistent cough